Chandana05-creator/student-expense-analyzer/README.md

-# 🎓 Student Expense Analyzer
+# 🎓 SpendWise – Smart Expense Tracker
 A simple and interactive **Streamlit web application** to analyze student expenses using CSV files.
 This project helps students understand their spending patterns through summaries and category-wise analysis.